JanaShenLab/KaMLs/README.md

 ### DSSP

-We included a precompiled binary (for Linux) of DSSP
+We included a precompiled binary (for Linux) of DSSP.

 Kabsch W, Sander C (1983).
 "Dictionary of protein secondary structure: pattern recognition of hydrogen-bonded and geometrical features".
 Biopolymers.
 22 (12): 2577–637. doi:10.1002/bip.360221211.
 PMID 6667333.
 S2CID 29185760